Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Discussion

 \section{Discussion}

-Our GATR framework enables effective and efficient replanning for cooperative multi-agent robotic systems, but it also has flexibility for future extension to incorporate additional key real-world capabilities; multi-objective planning, probabilistic consensus planning and anticipatory planning.
+Our GATR framework enables effective and efficient replanning for cooperative multi-agent robotic systems, but also has the major advantage of enabling future extension to incorporate additional key capabilities; multi-objective, probabilistic consensus, and anticipatory replanning.